Great to have you here, Rush Limbaugh, exercising.

 And we offer to call them back and leave a message on their voicemail machine so they can prove to other people that they actually talk to us.

-So we we prove it for so it's always a lot of fun.
+So it's always a lot of fun.

 So here we go.